GabrielOgun/GabrielOgun/README.md

 # Resume

 ## 🚀 About Me
-I am a Computer Science student at Universidade Presbiteriana Mackenzie.
+I hold a Bachelor's degree in Computer Science from Mackenzie Presbyterian University.
 This resume offers a glimpse into my proficiency in technology.
 I have a strong passion for coding and continuously seek out new challenges to expand my skills.

 ## 🔗 Links